Official New Hampshire website

 New Hampshire Arts Commission Peer Exchange

 The N.H.
 Arts Commission Peer Exchange invites Arts Commission members come together to share ideas, experiences, strategies, and opportunities for impact as part of a statewide community of peers.
-This mutually supportive exchange helps to deepen Art Commission work to promote a lively statewide environment and economy through public artwork, community arts activities, and placemaking.
+This mutually supportive exchange helps to deepen Art Commission work to promote a lively statewide environment and economy through public artwork, community arts activities, artist support, and placemaking.

-Creative Economy Data
+Creative Economy Resources

-Arts & Economic Prosperity – NH Surveys, Americans for the Arts (2011, 2016)
+Arts & Economic Prosperity 6, Americans for the Arts (2023)

 The Jobs in New England’s Creative Economy and Why They Matter, New England Foundation for the Arts (2017)